erqk/ng-dynamic-json-form/docs/assets/docs/api/api_en.md

 | :------ | :-------------------- | :-------------------------------- |
 | PrimeNg | UI_PRIMENG_COMPONENTS | `ng-dynamic-json-form/ui-primeng` |

+> You need to install the corresponding library in order to use the pre-built components.

 You can import the constant of pre-built components and bind it.

 ```javascript